texfaq/texfaq.github.io/FAQ-drawing.md

     but is an entirely new implementation which is not as hard on memory, is much more readable,
     as well as in the author's book
-    ''TeX and LaTeX: Drawing and Literate Programming'', which remains available from on-line booksellers.
+    "TeX and LaTeX: Drawing and Literate Programming", which remains available from on-line booksellers.

 In addition, there are several means of generating code for your